Little 500: Qualifications

 Qualifications, commonly known as "Quals," is the first and one of the most important series events.
 Qualifications is a four-lap race around the track to see which team can get the fastest cumulative time.
 These times determine if a team qualifies to race in Little Five and, if so, where in the field of the top 33 teams they will be placed.
 Teams start the race lined up in 11 rows of three, starting with the pole winner up front on the inside, and teams choose their pits and jerseys in the order in which they qualify, so this is another reason to qualify high.
 Each team is given three attempts to qualify.
 The reason for this is in case a team botches an exchange, then they still have two more chances to qualify.
-The way that a team can botch an exchange is if a member falls and takes the bike down with him, or if the team does not perform the exchange in the given distance, marked by white lines on the track.
+The way that a team can fault on an exchange is if a member falls and takes the bike down with him, or if the team does not perform the exchange in the given distance, marked by white lines on the track.
 A team can use as many as four riders or as few as two riders.
 But whatever number of riders they use to qualify is the fewest riders they can use for Little Five.
 Meaning that if a team qualifies with four people, then that team must race with four people.
 But if they qualify using only three people, then they can use three or four people on the day of Little Five.
 The team that qualifies on the pole is given a green jersey for the race.

-Due to the COVID-19 Pandemic, 2021 Qualifications were cancelled.
-The starting grid was determined by the results of the Team Pursuit Spring Series Event.
+Due to the COVID-19 pandemic, 2021 qualifications were cancelled.
+The starting grid was determined by the results of the Team Pursuit Spring Series Event, with eventual winners, JETBLACH on pole for the Men's race and Alpha Xi Delta on pole for the Women's race.

 Qualifications returned in 2022, with Kappa Alpha Theta on pole for the Women's race and Phi Kappa Psi on pole for the Men's Race.